chandanegc/Smart_HR_Portal/ReadMe.md

 # Bug Report
 * One Logout Button for all
 * * Add http :true to store cookie
-* Email Secret key when enter BULK-SMS section, remove login page
+* Email Secret key when enter BULK-SMS section, remove login page.
+* Delete image and pdf from cloudnary to setup public id for each img and pdf url.